MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-crl-check-registry-settings.md

 > Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

 Certificate revocation checking can prevent client access due to the unavailability or expiration of certificate revocation lists (CRLs) for each certificate in the certificate chain, design your public key infrastructure (PKI) for high availability of CRLs in your Network Policy Server (NPS).
 For example, configure multiple CRL distribution points for each certification authority (CA) in the certificate hierarchy and configure publication schedules that ensure that the most current CRL is always available.

 By default, the server running the NPS checks for certificate revocation for all of the certificates in the certificate chain sent by the client computer during the EAP-TLS and
 PEAP-TLS authentication process.
 If certificate revocation fails for any of the certificates in the chain, the connection attempt isn't authenticated and is denied.

-> [!IMPORTANT]
-> When using certificates for computer-level or user-level network access authentication, ensure that the CRLs are published in a primary and at least one secondary location that are accessible by all computers, especially all NPS and other RADIUS servers.
-If the NPS-RADIUS servers attempt to perform CRL validation of the user or computer certificate, but cannot locate the CRLs, the NPS RADIUS servers reject all certificate-based connection attempts and authentication fails.

 ## NPS CRL registry settings